Differences Between Bone Pain and Muscle Pain

 • Bone pain: Bone pain is a sharper, deeper, and more localized sensation, often resembling a pinpoint.
 It can persist even when the affected area is at rest and can intensify with movement or pressure.

-Bone pain
+Spinal pain

 Duration and Persistence: